 Most businessmen spend a significant portion of their day attending meetings.
 However, when was the last time you actually sat in a meeting that you found productive?
 According to a research study conducted by a private institute, meetings alone cost companies in the UK a mind-boggling £16,000 in a year.
+This stats have been updated recently; please visit bizly.com for the latest on strategic meetings management (SMM).
 That’s a huge figure, considering the other operating costs incurred by a company.
 As focus turns towards maximising productivity, more and more people have begun to realise that spending time on meetings isn’t a wise move.
 Only 10% of the meetings take less than 30 minutes.
 Almost 26% of all meetings held in the UK can last around 30 to 60 minutes.

 However, there are certain ways to make meetings more effective.
 Rather than booking large conference centres, you can also host meetings in the small conference room of your office.
 Certain meetings, where delegations are called in from abroad, can cost more money.
 You will need to host the meeting in a separate conference centre to make a good impression on the foreign delegates.
 Here are some important tips on how to make meetings more productive.